 Haworth Fern

 The Fern’s four-layer backrest creates a suspended, floating feel unlike anything from Herman Miller or Steelcase.
-The digital knit material adds genuine softness.
-Quality control has been inconsistent across units though — some buyers report uneven tension.
-Worth trying in a showroom before committing.
+The digital knit material adds genuine softness — it’s the most comfortable-from-the-first-sit chair in this tier.
+At $1,299, it undercuts the Leap V2 by $100.

 Herman Miller Aeron